seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 Once again, the OpenGL API does not help you in dealing with matricies or vectors, but there is a great supporting library that does - [GLM](http://glm.g-truc.net/).

 There are two ways the elements in a matrix may be stored - OpenGL programmers often use _column-major_ matrix layouts.
 This is a convention only, but is generally used in the official documentation and in OpenGL support libraries such as GLM.
 The reason this is important is that unlike scalar multiplication, matrix multiplication is not _commutative_, meaning `A * B` does not equal `B * A`.
 The main impact of using column-major vs row-major matricies is the order of multiplications must be reversed to have the same effect.
 In column-major (the most usual) you would accumulate your transformations to the left, so if you want to first rotate (_R_) then scale (_S_) then translate (_T_) last, you would execute `T * S * R`.
 A more common example would be when calculating the _model view projection_ matrix it would be accumulated as `mat4 mvp = P * V * M`.
 When calculating this with a _row-major_ library you would be expected to accumulate it as `mat4 mvp = M * V * P`.
+Converting a matrix to or from column-major to row-major is known as _transposing_ the matrix.

+A common term in linear algebra is the _identity matrix_.
+This is a matrix _I_ where multiplying it with another matrix _A_ gives that matrix (`I * A = A`.)
+It is easily recognisable as it is entirely made of 0s with 1s on the diagonal.

+Another generally useful matrix operation is the _inverse_ of a matrix.
+The inverse of a matrix A is the matrix required to multiply with A so that the result is the identity matrix.
+In other words, `Ai * A = I`.
+This is useful when rolling back a matrix multiplication.
+If you have the _model view projection_ matrix `mat4 mvp = proj * view * model`, you can find the _model view_ matrix by calculating the inverse projection _inv_proj_ and calculating: `mat4 mv = inv_proj * mvp`.

 Vector operations are even more interesting.
 A few things I want to point out here are _dot product_, _cross product_ and the difference between _positional coordinates_ and _directional coordinates_.